Who Should Audition?

 Composition and Contemporary Music (Media Applications) students who wish to be considered for large ensemble participation and/or a performance scholarship should perform a second audition for the appropriate area faculty, using the repertoire guidelines outlined above.

 Students are encouraged to audition in person.
-The Application for Admission to the Graduate Program and the Petrie School of Music Graduate Audition Application must be completed and returned to the Petrie School of Music at least two weeks prior to your proposed audition date.
+The Application for Admission to the Graduate Program and the Petrie School of Music Graduate Audition Application must be submitted to the Petrie School of Music at least two weeks prior to the proposed audition date.

-Performance: The audition should be a minimum of twenty minutes in length and demonstrate at least two style periods.
-Memory is required in piano, strings, and voice (except oratorio).
+Instrumental Performance: The audition should be a minimum of twenty minutes in length and demonstrate at least two style periods.
+Memory is required in piano and strings.

 Vocal Performance: The audition should be a minimum of twenty minutes and include repertoire representing the four major languages (English, French, Italian, German) art songs and arias with a minimum of four art songs and one aria.
 All selections should be performed from memory with the exception of an oratorio selection, which may be performed with the music.